dirkwhoffmann/vAmiga/Documentation/References/Configuration/Audio.md

 # Audio Panel

-Use this panel to change audio settings.
+Use this panel to change the audio settings.

 ![Audio Panel](images/audioPanel.png "Audio Panel")